Workers Comp Claim Review – Four Methods

-Advantages – saves the employer travel time and the cost of traveling to the claims office; immediate and accurate claims review if the employer has full access to the claims files; reviews can be done at any time and can follow the recommended timetable on the preceding page; the employer has control of the review.
+Advantages – saves the employer travel and accurate claims review if the employer has full access to the claims files; reviews can be done at any time and can follow the recommended timetable on the preceding page; the employer has control of the review.

 Employer Self Review –

 Advantages – the employer controls the review; saves time and cost of travel, as the employer does not have to incur any travel; all parts of the claims file are available; can be combined with the Online Review or by using loss runs from the insurer.

 Disadvantages – the employer has to keep copies of all forms, notes, and any other pertinent file material; the employer may spend an inordinate amount of time and expense in retrieving all file material from the insurer, treating physician, and other parties; privacy rules may be an issue.